 The best way to prevent Lyme disease is to avoid tick bites.

-- use repellant on the skin, clothing, and hiking or camping gear
+- Use repellent on the skin, clothing, and hiking or camping gear.

-- check your body, gear, clothes, and pets for ticks after spending time outdoors
+- Check all gear, clothes, and pets for ticks after being outdoors.

-- dry clothes at a high temperature to kill ticks
+- Dry clothes at high temperatures to kill ticks.

 - under the arms and behind the knees